thedevyansh/GSoC-blogposts/blogposts/content/about/intro.md

 My name is Devyansh Chawla.
 I’m an undergraduate at National Institute of Technology Kurukshetra, India pursuing Bachelor of Technology in Information Technology.

 I'm a full-stack developer who loves to solve real-world problems through software engineering.
 I've gained proficiency in JavaScript and acquired some experience in Computer Vision which I intend to widen.
+I'm interested in contributing to the technical areas of **MediaWiki**.

 # Contact